 Placement agencies require an up-to-date clear criminal reference check and vulnerable sector check prior to going out on placement.
 Students should obtain their criminal reference three months prior to placement; checks conducted earlier may not be considered current.
 As some jurisdictions require longer lead-time for processing, please check with the program coordinator to ensure you allow for sufficient turn-around time.
 It is the student’s responsibility to provide the completed document prior to placement start.

 NOTE: A record of criminal offences, for which a pardon has not been granted, may prevent students from completing their placements, thereby affecting their ability to graduate.

-Students are required to have Standard First Aid and CPR on admission to the program (on-line courses are not acceptable).
+Students are recommended to have Standard First Aid and CPR on admission to the program (on-line courses are not acceptable).
 It is the student’s responsibility to renew their Standard First Aid and CPR certification annually while in the program.
 Students are asked to submit a copy of their current Standard First Aid and CPR certificate to the coordinator of the program.